lebbex/LXON/README.md

 With this came the realization of the limitations of JSON, where it's missing many crucial value types and container types.
 This realization is what gave birth to LXON.

-## Supported Types
+## Supported Container Types

-CONTAINERS:
 * Objects
 * Arrays
 * Maps (same as objects but with typed keys, key type must be homogenious)
-* Doodads (micro-objects with single character keys that optimize speed and size, used mostly for things such as Vectors)
+* Doodads (same as objects but with single character keys that optimize speed and size, practical for Vectors)

-VALUES:
+## Supported Value Types
 * Strings
 * Char (Single character string)
 * Boolean